valkey-io/valkey-rfc/Triggers.md

 ## Abstract
 Valkey triggers are persistent procedures which are executed in response to some keyspace event.
-This will allow users to localize triggering actions on the server side reducing the need to monitor and react to events on the application side.
 Today [Valkey keyspace Notifications](https://valkey.io/topics/notifications/) offer the ability to publish events to dedicated pub/sub channels.
-Valkey triggers add the ability to place extending logic on such keyspace events.
+Valkey triggers add the ability to place extending logic on such keyspace events and to localize actions on the server side reducing the need to monitor and react to events on the application side.
 We propose to extend the existing [Valkey Functions](https://valkey.io/topics/functions-intro/) with the ability to define trigger function call on specific keyspace event.
 As being integrated in the Valkey Functions infrastructure, Triggers are persisted as part of the user data.

 ## Motivation

-1. Localized actions.
+1. *** Localized actions. ***
    Today different application use cases rely on [Valkey keyspace Notifications](https://valkey.io/topics/notifications/) in order to manage the database.
-For example, consider a
-   case were a key is referenced in different places (like SortedSet and lists).
+For example,       consider a case were a key is referenced in different places (like SortedSet and lists).
 In order to support TTL logic a cleanup needs to be made when the key is evicted to remove it from the different lists or sets.
 It is possible to have the application listen for eviction events and perform the cleanup, however this would require the application to rely on non-persistent subscribe connections, implement application side logic and extra network hops, which can cause the cleanup to be operated long after the key was evicted.
    For example lets take a commonly used pattern of scheduled tasks.
    In such cases user usually register tasks in a ZSET with the matching executing time as the score.
    Usually what is being done is setting a puller job in the application side which periodically reads all items in the set which has score smaller than the current timestamp, and issue an eval/fcall back to redis with the relevant task to run.